- What is the Library's address/ Where is the Library?

-It is important that it is only you that uses your FAUnet ID, and your ID is not used by anyone else.
+It is important that it is only you that uses your FAUnet ID when authenticating to access any FAU Libraries' licensed electronic resources, and your ID is not used by anyone else.
 FAU Libraries must follow the licensing agreements of database providers and the use of your FAUnet ID and password by anyone else other than yourself would be in direct violation of licensing agreements.

 - How can I find my FAUnet ID/reset my password?

 If you have forgotten your FAUnet ID/password, you may use the FAU Self-services portal here: https://accounts.fau.edu/SelfService

 You can also contact OIT to retrieve your FAUnet ID and/or reset your password.

 Only the person who the FAUnet ID belongs to may use the ID.
 Due to the licensing agreements of providers, your FAUnet ID should not be given or used by anyone other than yourself.
 If you think it may be being used by someone else, please change your password to safeguard your privileges to the FAU Libraries resources.

 - Why am I seeing an error message when accessing a resource?

 Forbidden: Some new and established users may encounter a message saying "Forbidden: you are not entitled to access this resource."
 Please reach out to the librarians at firstname.lastname@example.org if you are presented with this error message; it is possible that your library account has a date hold and requires an extension.
 The librarians will investigate further and take additional steps.